tlint101/py50/README.md

 ## Summary

-The aim of py50 is to make the generation of dose-respnose curves and annotated plots with statistics.
+The aim of py50 is to make the generation of dose-response curves and annotated plots with statistics.
 The project was created primarily for my personal use and for my coworkers/classmates.
 I found many of my classmates/coworkers were using a program that I find to be unfriendly in generating dose-response curves or with calculating statistics and plots.
 During my search, I found other helpful repositories that can generate dose-response curves, calculate